-He has a wealth of experience in the wines & spirits world, with 16 years of industry experience, covering stints in sales and marketing within the wines and spirits trade, as well as at 5-star hotels, where he managed restaurants, bars and the hotels’ Wine & Beverage programmes.
-Daniel has also managed the opening of two independent restaurants, one in Singapore, and the other in Shanghai, China.
+Daniel has a wealth of experience in the wines & spirits world, with 16 years of industry experience, covering stints in sales and marketing within the wines and spirits trade, as well as at 5-star hotels, where he managed restaurants, bars and the hotels’ Wine & Beverage programmes, and has managed the opening of two independent restaurants, one in Singapore, and the other in Shanghai, China.

 While working in the trade and in hospitality, he found time to be the Principal Lecturer for the SHATEC Australian Wine Education Awards (SAWEA) Program for 6 years from 1997 to 2002.

 Since 2001, Daniel has been contributing to the local wine scene’s understanding of wine communication.
 As a panelist in local magazines, he was one of the pioneers to use local flavour descriptors to describe the sensory qualities of wine.
 He also co-developed the ‘Asian Wine Lexicon’ to help new wine consumers in Asia describe wines in their own context.